Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Women's Building, 1893 Exposition

-Alice V. Guysi was born in Cincinnati to Harriet and George W. Guysi, city official.
-Educated at home and exhibiting locally by age sixteen, she and her artist sister Jeanette Guysi both studied art with Art Students League in New York and in Paris at the Colarossi Academy during the 1880s and early 1890s.
-The sisters exhibited in the Women's Building at the 1893 Exposition and moved to Detroit where they both had productive careers as art educators in the Detroit Public Schools and at the Detroit Museum School of Art.
+Alice V. Guysi was born in Cincinnati to Harriet and George W. Guysi, a city official.
+Educated at home and exhibiting locally by age sixteen, she and her younger sister Jeanette Guysi both went on to study art with William Sartain at the National Academy of Design in New York and in Paris at the Colarossi Academy with Harry Thompson during the 1880s and early 1890s.
+The sisters exhibited in the Women's Building at the 1893 Exposition and moved to Detroit where Alice taught at the Detroit Museum of Art for the rest of her life and was well-known for her miniature portraits and other works.

-Courtyard Airaines in Pieardie France 1893--
+Courtyard Airaines in Picardie France 1893--

-exhibited in Women's Building, 1893 Exposition
+exhibited in Women's Building, 1893 Exposition.

-Nassau (Bahama Island Port Scene)--
+Nassau (Bahama Island Port

-Pittsburgh River Scene 1929--representative work
+Pittsburgh River Scene1929--

-Mills, Trains and Barges 1940--
+Trains and Barges

 Portrait of Alice Herron Woodhall 1924--